FoalTS/foal/docs/docs/upgrade-to-v2/session-tokens.md

+---
+title: Session Tokens & CSRF Protection
+---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Session Tokens & CSRF Protection

 The main feature of FoalTS version 2 is the new session management.
 The new authentication system is intended to be more intuitive and to require less code and configuration.
 It also offers new functionalities.